- As low as $239/Night

 - Approximately 930 square feet

 Welcome to Vista Blue - Myrtle Beach, an airy 2-bedroom, 2-bathroom condo.
-The beautiful outdoor balcony overlooks one of the community pools providing a calming spot.
+The beautiful outdoor balcony overlooks one of the community pools providing a relaxing spot.
 Located a short walk to the beach or Ocean Annie's Beach Bar.
-Foodies and shopaholics will savor the variety of culinary delights and shopping venues close by.
+Foodies and shopaholics will appreciate the variety of culinary delights and shopping venues close by.
 Golf enthusiasts can't miss out on the many local golf courses.

 Walking Distance: Ocean Annie's Beach Bar (0.6 miles), Apache Pier (1 mile), Hibben Memorial Park (Shore Drive) - Public Beach Access and Bathrooms (0.4 miles)